animuslabs/boid-worker/README.md

 ## Setup
 There are 2 ways to setup a Boid Worker, barebone in a VM or via a Docker container.
+Before you do anything you need to have a working instance of a postgresdb.
+Best is to run it in a docker container.
+When you have it up and running go to .env file and edit your details in the DATABASE_URL.

 ### 1. Ubuntu 22.04 LTS VM Setup Method